dev-xero/dev-xero/README.md

  1. Learning Backend Web Developement and REST APIs
- 2. Learning JavaScript Algorithms
+ 2. Learning Data Structures and Algorithms
  3. Learning Data Visualization with D3
- 4. Learning MERN Stack
+ 4. Learning Deep Learning and Neural Networks with Python
- 5. Learning Deep Learning and Neural Networks with Python
+ 5. Learning Kotlin and C++